Dell S2722QC monitor review: Affordable 4K and USB-C, with sacrifices

 Want a USB-C monitor with 4K resolution?
 If so, you may be recovering from sticker shock.
 Monitors with this combination are rarely affordable.

-Prices have come down in the past year, however, thanks to displays like the Dell S2722QC, which typically retails for $380.
+Prices have come down in the past year, however, thanks to displays like the Dell S2722QC, which typically retails for US$380 / AU$454.30.
 That's only slightly more expensive than many mid-range 4K monitors.

 That's tempting if you want a convenient monitor that can connect to an ultraportable laptop over USB-C, but be warned: Dell's obtainable monitor suffers a few setbacks to achieve its oh-so-compelling price.